 It is important to note that some short hairs that were implanted may fall out with your scabs.
-This is expected, and you shouldn’t worry about it if there is no bleeding.
-Do not try to remove them early, which could damage the follicle underneath.
+This is expected, and you shouldn’t worry about it if there is no scalp bleeding.
+Do not try to remove them early, which could damage the hair follicle underneath.

 These include reducing your itchiness – it can be tempting to scratch the itching area, but it is important not to.
-Proper growth of the grafts can be affected, as scabs can potentially hamper growth if not washed off.
+Proper growth of the grafts can be affected, as scabs can potentially hamper hair growth if not washed off.

-While these may fall off naturally, it is essential to remember that the fall-off time will vary from person to person.
+While scabs may fall off naturally, it is essential to remember that the fall-off time will vary from person to person.
 However, if they are causing you concern, it is vital to ask for advice.

 The Wimpole Clinic prides itself on patient welfare before, during, and after every hair restoration procedure.
-Our aftercare is vital, and we will ensure you are guided throughout the process to ensure a successful recovery.
-Having been awarded Hair Transplant Clinic of the Year 2022, you can be assured you will get the best care.
+Our aftercare is vital, and we will ensure you are guided throughout the healing process to ensure a successful recovery.
+Having been awarded Hair Transplant Clinic of the Year 2023, you can be assured you will get the best care.

 Simply fill in your details in the form below and we'll get in touch with you shortly.